bakpakin/Fennel/README.md

 * Lua VM is already embedded in databases, window managers, games, etc
 * Low memory usage
 * Readable compiler output resembles input

-(Obviously not all these apply to every lisp you could compare Fennel to.)

 ## Why not Fennel?